-General information regarding contraception can be obtained from your Campus Nurse/Medical Room.
+General information regarding contraception and free condoms can be obtained from the Cyncoed Campus Nurse.

 For more information visit the Family Planning website.